russross/blackfriday/README.md

     Note that callouts are only detected with the IAL `{callout="yes"}` or any other non-empty value is defined before the code block.
+    Now, you don't usualy want to globber your sourcecode with callouts as this will lead to code that does not compile.
+To fix this the callout needs to be placed in a comment, but then your source show useless empty comments.
+To fix this mmark can optionally detect (and remove!) the comment and the callout, leaving your example pristine.
+This can be enabled by setting `{callout="//"}` for instance.
+    The allowed comment patterns are `//`, `#` and `;`.

 # Todo